-When poor soil situations exist thereby making hand digging difficult or ineffective, hydroexcavating is a safe and effective alternative to hand digging.
+When poor soil situations exist thereby making hand digging difficult or ineffective, hydro-excavating is a safe and effective alternative to hand digging.
 Contact the project manager and safety director for assistance with evaluating hydro-excavating needs Summary of Trenching/Excavation Procedures.

 - 1) The general safety precautions for trenches and excavations shall be followed for all trenches and excavations of any depth. - 2) The designated Competent Person must evaluate ALL trenches and excavations to determine the classification of soil conditions and hazards that may be present.
-Soil analysis need not be performed if ALL soils are considered to be Type C and protected accordingly. - Employees may work in non-sloped, non-shored trenches or excavations less than 5 feet in depth after evaluation by the Competent Person determines that potential for cave-in does not exist. - 4) Trenches or excavations 5 feet or greater in depth MUST be sloped, shored or protected by trench shields.
+Soil analysis need not be performed if ALL soils are considered to be Type C and protected accordingly. - 3) Employees may work in non-sloped, non-shored trenches or excavations less than 5 feet in depth after evaluation by the Competent Person determines that potential for cave-in does not exist. - 4) Trenches or excavations 5 feet or greater in depth MUST be sloped, shored or protected by trench shields.
 Other engineered systems such as sheet piling or piers and soldier beams may be used.
 The slope of the trench or excavation or shoring or trench shields used will be based on the classification of soil determined by the designated Competent Person. - 5) The designated Competent Person must have the final authority for determining the safety and conditions of all trenches and excavations.

+12. Excavation Page

+Safety 7

+Procedures

-Partnerships Built on Trust 12.
-Excavation Safety Procedures Page 7 SAFETY & HEALTH MANUAL Revision Date: 12/2/19 Updated
+Revision Date: 12/2/19 Updated